 If a student took out their first loan before July 1, 1993, and consolidate it after July 1, 1993, they will be eligible for fewer deferments.
 For more information about consolidation, students can contact their servicer (Visit studentloans.gov to identify loan servicers).

 If a student fails to make payments for six months or more, their loan will go into default.
 Defaulting on a loan is a serious matter.
 When the student enters default, the student will immediately become ineligible for any Title IV funding at any school.
 In the event of default, the student's guarantee agency purchases the loan from his/her servicer and begins collection activity against him/her until the loan has been repaid.
 This activity may include, but is not limited to:

 - Reporting the student's default to a credit bureau.

 - Reporting the student's default to the Internal Revenue Service, causing their federal tax refunds to be withheld and applied toward their loan balance.
 Many states also withhold state income tax refunds.

 - Garnishing the student's wages

 If a student is having difficulty making their payments, they need to contact their servicer or guarantee agency immediately.
-Many problems can be resolved, and there may be deferment or forbearance options available them.
+Many

 There are three provisions for cancellation of Federal Direct Loans: